lucifer911/zsub1x/README.md

 -Ubuntu 16.04

-To install run the following commands
+To install run the following commands.
+It will ask you to enter your private key.

 wget https://raw.githubusercontent.com/lucifer911/zsub1x/master/install-sub.sh